 The issue of reception conditions for vulnerable persons has become a subject of concern in the last years, but little has been set up concretely to provide solutions.
 National law does not define the categories of persons who are considered as vulnerable.
-Only the obligation of identification of victims of human trafficking has recently been introduced in the Swiss legislation,371 to respond to European requirements.372 Except for that unique provision, situations of vulnerability often remain undetected unless they appear to be obvious (unaccompanied children, handicapped persons, seriously ill, etc.).
-Trauma is not regularly examined, due to the limited means available for medical personnel in the federal centres, among other factors.
+Only the obligation of identification of victims of human trafficking has been introduced in the Swiss legislation,390 to respond to European requirements.391 Except for that unique provision, situations of vulnerability often remain undetected unless they appear to be obvious (unaccompanied children, handicapped persons, seriously ill, etc.).